History of Walter Payton in Timeline

 Prior to the 2002 NFL season, Emmitt Smith broke Walter Payton's record as the NFL's all-time leader in rushing yards and all-purpose yards.

-During the 2006 NFL season, LaDainian Tomlinson, named Payton as one of his foremost mentors and inspirations.
+During the 2006 NFL season, LaDainian Tomlinson, who set numerous records, named Walter Payton as one of his foremost mentors and inspirations.

 2007: Adrian Peterson Sets New Rushing Record

-In 2007, Adrian Peterson of the Minnesota Vikings set the current NFL record for rushing yards in a single game with 296 yards.
+In 2007, Adrian Peterson of the Minnesota Vikings set the current record of 296 rushing yards in a single game.

-On November 1, 2009, the Chicago Bears honored Walter Payton's career and life by airing a special tribute video during halftime, featuring highlight clips and interviews.
+On November 1, 2009, the Chicago Bears honored Walter Payton by airing a special tribute video during halftime, consisting of career highlights and interviews.
+Payton's family was present to watch the video.

-In 2009, Walter Payton's son, Jarrett Payton, married on March 4 (3/4), which was intentionally set to coincide with Walter Payton's jersey number.
+In 2009, Walter Payton's son, Jarrett Payton, married on March 4 (3/4), intentionally set to coincide with Payton's jersey number.

 2010: Named Greatest Player in NFL History